 - Key: K (knit), K2TOG (knit 2 together), YO (yarn over), *repeat

 - Cast on 4 stitches.

 - Row 1: K.

-Row 2: K2, YO, *K to 46 stitches.
+- Row 2: K2, YO, K * to 44 stitches.
 (Increasing!)

-Row 3: K1, K2TOG, YO, K2TOG, * to 4 stitches.
+- Row 3: K1, K2TOG, YO, K2TOG, * to 4 stitches.
 (Decreasing!)

 - Cast off the last 4 st, bind off.